gorse-io/docs/src/ch01-03-config.md

 ## `[master]`

-Configuratios under `[master]` are used to define behaviors of the master node.
+Configurations under `[master]` are used to define behaviors of the master node.

 | Key | Type | Default | Description |
 |-|-|-|-|